PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

-Ecosystems are, in large part, the interactions within them --- organisms interact with one-another and with their environment, either directly or indirectly.
+Ecosystems are, in large part, constructed by the interactions within them --- organisms interact with one-another and with their environment, either directly or indirectly.
 Interactions between individuals, populations, and species create networks of interactions that drive ecological and evolutionary dynamics and maintain the coexistence, diversity, and functioning of ecosystems [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
 Species interaction